Packing for a trip can get a little overwhelming. There’s such a fine balance between having everything you need and packing way too much.

 Flying with Toddler Checklist

-As promised, here’s a printable for what to take on a plane for a toddler.
+Sign up to get a printable for what to take on a plane for a toddler.
 We’ve also included a fun checklist for your toddler!